By Richard Bingham-Oracle on Jan 01, 2015

 This series of articles will go through the features of JCS, provide end-to-end examples on how to develop and deploy applications on JCS and how to integrate them with the Fusion Applications instance.

-This article will cover an example of using the Timer and Worker API and in future articles other options will be covered.[Read More]
+Previous article covered Timer and Worker API; this article will cover an example of scheduling on the database level and in future articles other options will be covered.

 The Mobile Applications Framework (MAF for short) is Oracle's new strategic platform for cross-platform mobile enterprise applications.
 As a Java developer you can use your familiarity with Eclipse or JDeveloper to become productive in no time.
 Download MAF from here.